-For example, starting off with a sentence along the lines of, “Like Lehigh, I aspire to be covered in snow on a blistery winter day in January,” will not only make your reader do a double take, but it allows you to delve into one of your interests that may not have come out in your application yet (like skiing, hiking, etc…).
-Make sure to then connect these back to Lehigh though and how you look forward to pursuing them on campus.
+For example, starting off with a sentence along the lines of, “Like Lehigh, I aspire to be covered in snow on a blistery winter day in January,” will not only make your reader do a double take, but it allows you to delve into one of your interests that may not have come out in your application yet (like skiing, hiking, etc.).
+Make sure to then connect these back to the university though and how you look forward to pursuing them on campus.

 We can’t stress enough the importance of being unique in the college admissions process, so when possible, always try to be a little out-of-the-box with your prompt interpretations.
 Don’t go off the deep end by any means, as there is a fine line between creative interpretation and total misinterpretation, but strictly adhering to a prompt that only has eight words to begin with isn’t necessary.
 In fact, we encourage you to be liberal with your understanding of the question.

-Your response to this question could easily overlap with the previous “What do you and Lehigh have in common” prompt, so if you choose this option, be careful not to repeat information or reasoning.
-This question also reveals Lehigh’s assumption that you have visited the school and shows they are concerned with demonstrated interest (which we talked a bit about earlier on).
+Your response to this question could easily overlap with the previous “What do you and Lehigh have in common?” prompt, so if you choose this option, be careful not to repeat information or reasoning.
+This question also reveals the school’s assumption that you have visited the school and shows they are concerned with demonstrated interest (which we talked a bit about earlier on).

 As far as possible topics, professors, research opportunities, and other primarily academic motivators to attend the school should have been referenced in the previous prompt.
-While you can definitely include some of these, understand that this question is more geared towards things like the student body, the atmosphere, extracurriculars, or even the physical campus itself— normal, more reactionary topics that you might actually tweet about in real life.
-Think along the lines of: “Smiling faces.
+While you can definitely include some of these, understand that this question is more geared towards things like the student body, the atmosphere, extracurriculars, or even the physical campus itself — normal, more reactionary topics that you might actually tweet about in real life.
+Think along the lines of this: “Smiling faces.
 The Baker Institute.
 Trees as far as the eye can see.
 I could spend years here.”

 The simplest way to structure your response would be to begin with your tweet, because including it later on will probably result in a clumsy introduction or just awkward wording in general.
 This also eliminates the need for extra words since you’re only afforded 150-250 to begin with.